Alliance for Bhikkhunis provides the opportunity for you to support bhikkhunis all around the world!

 Architectural drawings have been made free of charge by the well-known Sri Lankan architect Dr. Locana Gunaratna, Ph.D., who trained at the London School of Architecture, Harvard University, and University of Colombo.
 He is the recipient of a Lifetime Achievement award from the Sri Lanka Institute of Architects.

-Passaddhi Vihara is a bhikkhuni residence in Western Washington State in the United States.
+Passaddhi Vihara is a bhikkhuni residence founded in 2024 in Western Washington State in the United States.

-Current Resident Bhikkhunis Ayyā Suvijjānā (full ordination in 2010) and Ayya Niyyānika (full ordination in 2017) both initially trained at Dhammadharini Monastic communities with Ayyā Tathālokā as their preceptor.
-They wish to establish a new monastic community in the Pacific Northwest, and envision a small community of monastics and other renunciants with eight precepts or more dedicated to development of deeper states of peace and stillness.
+Founding bhikkhunis, Ayyā Suvijjānā (full ordination in 2010) and Ayya Niyyānika (full ordination in 2017), both initially trained at Dhammadharini Monastic communities with Ayyā Tathālokā as their preceptor.
+They have now begun to create a new monastic community in the Pacific Northwest.
+They envision a small community for monastics and other eight-precept renunciants who are dedicated to the development of deeper states of peace and stillness.

-The first phase has begun with a two bedroom rental located in West Olympia, Washington State.
-During this phase their focus is on their own monastic and internal development, creating a good framework for the monastery.
-Passaddhi Vihara currently hosts online Dhamma sharing, (meditation and sutta studies), in-person days of walking and sitting meditation, going on weekly alms rounds and the flow in daily monastic life.
-In further phases of development, Passaddhi Vihara intends to provide training for aspirants on the path to full ordination, when the time seems right.
-This will happen when the supportive conditions arise, such as something larger than a two bedroom apartment and, a few phases down the road, purchased property that can be tailored to the needs of a monastic community.
+The first phase has begun with a two-bedroom rental located in West Olympia.
+During this time, their focus is on their monastic and internal development, creating a good framework for the monastery.
+Passaddhi Vihara hosts online Dhamma sharing (meditation and sutta studies), in-person days of walking and sitting meditation, weekly alms rounds, and the flow of daily monastic life.

-To make a donation or to learn more about Passadhi Vihara programs, future plans, and more ways to get involved, visit their website at https://passaddhivihara.org/.
+To make a donation or to learn more about Passaddhi Vihara programs, future plans, and more ways to get involved, click here to visit their website.

-• Programs are organized for 40-50 small nunneries on such topics as community health care, counselling skills and social development.
-Financial contributions and food packets (USD 50-150) to poor nunneries across Sri Lanka are provided.
+Programs are organized for small nunneries on such topics as community health care, counselling skills, and social development, and financial contributions and food packets ($50–150) are also provided to poor nunneries across Sri Lanka.

-• Four monastic requisites are needed for the senior and younger nuns residing in Sakyadhita Sri Lanka: food, clothing, shelter, and medicine as well as funds for local travel and nuns’ overhead costs.
+The four monastic requisites (food, clothing, shelter, and medicine) are needed for the senior and younger nuns residing in Sakyadhita Sri Lanka.

 Project: Sri Gothami Arama